MW 14x3 / N38 - neodymium magnet

 Apart from immense strength, neodymium magnets have the following advantages:

-- Significant importance in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical devices and other advanced devices.
+- Wide application in modern technologies – find application in computer drives, electric motors, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: